frc3512/Robot-2020/docs/system-architecture.md

 ### ADIS16470 IMU thread

-The ADIS16470 IMU thread is given a priority of 35 so SPI gyro measurements are incorporated before any other user code tries to sample the gyro, but the HAL Notifier thread can still preempt to wake up user threads.
+The ADIS16470 IMU thread is given a priority of 33 so SPI gyro measurements are incorporated before any other user code tries to sample the gyro, but the HAL Notifier thread can still preempt to wake up user threads.

+### FRC_NetCommDaemon process

+The FRC_NetCommDaemon process is given a priority of 35 so it's not preempted by user code during high CPU utilization.